dnth/DEIMKit/README.md

 >     --class-names classes.txt
 >     --input-size 320
 > ```
-> Under the hood, this automatically pull in the `onnxruntime-gpu` package into the `gpu-env` environment and use the GPU for inference!
+> Under the hood, this automatically pull in the `onnxruntime-gpu` package into the `cuda` environment and use the GPU for inference!
 >
 > If you want to use the CPU, replace `cuda` with `cpu` in the command above.